ggilpin-ctrl/pulse-app/README.md

 During this coding process I encountered many problems.
 A lot of it was really just getting an understanding a feel for the code.
 Since this is my first time really using SwiftUI code.
 Some things took me longer in the beginning because I have to research or remeber what function does what.
 And since I already know exactly what I wanted I had to find that function.
 But I think that knowing exactly what I wanted did help and make it easier to code.
 Also, another challenge I didnt't mention here but was something I just needed to figure out it works and connects within the app is how the @State works.
 Also, I have mentioned how I want my app to look a certain way.
 I have to start priortizing the functionality of my app rather than a clean good look interface.
 The interface took some time to do, but I think I just mainly wanted the interface to look clean for the first main core feature.
 Now it is time to start exp;anding the app, but now I have soemething I can start exoanding the app fucntionality rather than looks.
 And branching oof more files as it gets bigger.
 What I have learned-
+is through the time investment and when I am able to do this homework.
+I liek to do it when teh rest of my homework for the week is done.
+So I can soley focus on this.
+I spent a lot of time learning about how the code works and the variables of the code.
+Also, learned from an agile perspective the importance of adapting to plans when the intial timeline may seem off.

+2/23/26-
 A big part was the saving data permantely.
 I created the app that took me like a week.